prakash-chakraborty/Hacktoberfest/README.md

 6. Make a pull request.
 [What is that?](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
 7. Done!
 Welcome to the dark side!

-Due to large volumes of requests, it won't be possible to accept all the pull requests, but you get the idea.
+Due to large volumes of requests, it won't be possible to accept all the pull requests, but you get the idea.Good luck!

 [Buy me a coffee :smile:](https://www.buymeacoffee.com/prakashc94)